 Public transport isn’t excellent in Bordeaux, particularly compared to other big French cities.
 If you live outside the city, you’ll need a car, but those based quite centrally should be fine with just a bicycle.

 3. Food prices are fairly high

-While in general the cost of living is lower than in the UK, groceries are more expensive.
+While, in general, the cost of living is lower than in many Northern European and Northern American countries, groceries can be more expensive.
 This is particularly true for non-locally sourced products but is easily offset by the lower cost of house prices and utilities.

 4. Everything takes a bit longer

-Don’t expect to continue living at a British pace of life in Bordeaux.
-Like much of France, everything takes just that little bit longer.
+Like much of France, everything in Bordeaux takes just that little bit longer.

 The shops shut during the middle of the day, and many reopen sometime after 2, but this is never really set in stone.
-Just be ready to embrace a more relaxed way of life and you’ll be enjoying it in no time!
+Just be ready to embrace a more relaxed way of life, and you’ll enjoy it in no time!

 Bordeaux expat communities

-There are also websites specifically for the Bordeaux expat community, and these are a great place to make friends.
+There are also websites specifically for the Bordeaux expat community, and these are great places to make friends.
 Some run courses on things such as bread making, which can be a good way of getting involved with the local expat community.